skaija/susan-testing/Test/APIs/1-routing-api/itinerary-planning/index.md

 | Destination                           | When the context is a person; the geographical point where an itinerary ends.
 When the context is a route; the last stop on the route or the last location on the headsign.
 | Headsign                              | A description of a route usually written on the front of the vehicle.
 For example: “Helsinki” (for just the destination) or “Helsinki - Tampere” (for both the origin and destination).

-First, let's define some terms:

-**Transportation Mode** or just **Mode** is a means of transport, for example: walking, cycling, driving a car, bus, train, subway, tram, ferry, taxi, airplane.

-**Itinerary** is a combination of different transportation modes at certain times to reach from origin to destination.
-For example to go from Pasila (Helsinki) to Koskikeskus (Tampere) you could walk to the train station, take the 14:00 P train to Aviapolis, walk to the airport, take the 15:00 flight to Tampere-Pirkkala, take a taxi to destination.
-Commonly used synonyms: journey

-**Leg** is one part of an itinerary.

-**Origin** When the context is a person; the geographical point where an itinerary begins.
-When the context is a route; the first stop on the route or the first location on the headsign.

-**destination** When the context is a person; the geographical point where an itinerary ends.
-When the context is a route; the last stop on the route or the last location on the headsign.

-**headsign** is a description of a route usually written on the front of the vehicle.
-For example: "Helsinki" (for just the destination) or "Helsinki - Tampere" (for both the origin and destination).

 ### Note about Itinerary leg geometries

 You can ask server to return geometries for itineraries.
 API will return them in [Google poline-encoded format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 It looks like this: